YugamdeepGoyal/CampusOS/README.md

 ---

 ## 📂 Project Structure & Navigation
 #### The project is in development phase so you need to enter the url to visit the pages.
-Also every content on the website is completelty fake.
+Also every content on the website is completely fake.
 To view specific pages, start the Flask server and enter these URLs:

 | Page Name | Flask Route (URL) | Description |